Skip to main content

 5 mentions Positive Neutral Negative

-Character development in the game is largely criticized as superficial and lacking depth, with a simple, linear plot that fails to evolve its characters meaningfully.
-While the story, art, and character design are praised, the villain is noted as a shallow stereotype, further highlighting the overall deficiency in character growth.
+Character development in the game is largely criticized as superficial and lacking depth, with a linear plot that fails to provide meaningful growth for characters, including a shallow villain stereotype.
+While the story, art, and character design are praised, they do not compensate for the overall lack of character progression.

 • “Great story, beautiful art, and pleasant character design.”